NordicHPC/sonar/doc/NEW-FORMAT.md

 #### **`index`** uint64

 Node-local card index.
-See notes in preamble
+See notes in preamble.
+This isn't marked "omitempty" because an index can be 0 and it's confusing to omit the field in that case

 #### **`uuid`** string